 The most significant collection of Robert Frost manuscripts is held by Dartmouth.
 Consult their Guide to the Robert Frost Collection for more information about their holdings and use policies.

 Amherst College holds a small group of manuscripts by Frost along with a much larger collection of ephemera, photographs, and sound recordings.
 Consult the Robert Frost Collection finding aid for details of our holdings.
-We also hold a substantial collection of Frost's magazine and journal appearances in the Robert Frost Periodicals Collection.
+We also hold a substantial collection of Frost's magazine and journal appearances in the Robert Frost Periodicals Collection (PDF).

 The Jones Library in Amherst also has significant holdings in their Robert Frost Collection.